wcarhart/Despicable/README.md

 # Despicable
-*Multithreading framework for Python + Bash tasks*
+*Multithreading framework for command line tasks*

 `Despicable` acts as a parallelizer for shell commands.
 The tool allows you to run multiple shell commands in parallel.